The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Dynamically nontrivial networks

-From the proof of Lemma~\ref{lemnondegen}, we observe that in nondegenerate networks, we can easily pass between expressions for the Jacobian matrices at equilibria in terms of variables $x_i$ (or their inverses $z_i$), and in terms of the rate constants $\kappa$.
+From the proof of Lemma~\ref{lemnondegen}, we observe that in nondegenerate, dynamically nontrivial, $(n,n+1,n)$, mass action networks, we can easily pass between expressions for the Jacobian matrices at equilibria in terms of variables $x_i$ (or their inverses $z_i$), and in terms of the rate constants $\kappa$.
 Defining $G:=[\Gamma_l^{\mathrm{t}}\,|\,-\mathbf{1}]^{-1}$, we found that

-Thus we can, if desired, substitute $z_i = ((\kappa/u)^{G})_i$, $i = 1, \ldots, n$ in the expression for a general Jacobian matrix of the system at an equilbrium, namely $J=QD_z$, to obtain this matrix in terms of the rate constants.
+Thus we can, if desired, substitute $z_i = ((\kappa/u)^{G})_i$, $i = 1, \ldots, n$ in the expression for a general Jacobian matrix of the system at an equilbrium, namely $J=Q\Delta_z$, to obtain this matrix in terms of the rate constants.

-These observations lead to a natural recoordinatisation of nondegenerate $\bm(n,n+1,n)$ networks which brings the unique equilibrium to $\mathbf{1}$.
+These observations lead to a natural recoordinatisation which brings the unique equilibrium to $\mathbf{1}$.
 The recoordinatised form considerably simplifies some of the analysis of bifurcations in these networks.
 Define $x^*, \mu^*$ via